doctrine/orm/docs/en/reference/working-with-objects.rst

 automatically:

 -  When serializing an entity.
-The entity retrieved upon subsequent unserialization will be detached (This is the case for all entities that are serialized and stored in some cache).
+The entity retrieved upon subsequent unserialization will be detached (this is the case for all entities that are serialized and stored in some cache).

 Synchronization with the Database